dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 ### Contact

 This is the information you provided when you moved the domain.
-This is the [ownership contact information](/articles/changing-domain-contact/) for Whois.
-You shouldn't need to make any changes to this unless you spot an error or your information changes.
+This is the [ownership contact information](/articles/changing-domain-contact/) for WHOIS.
+You shouldn't need to make any changes to this unless there's an error, or your information changes.

 You'll see the option to [enable WHOIS Privacy](/articles/whois-privacy/).
 This is at your discretion.
-Per GDPR, common TLDs like `.COM` automatically redact the information in the WHOIS information.
+Per GDPR, common TLDs like `.COM` automatically redact the information in WHOIS.
 You can learn more about this [here](/articles/domain-privacy-after-gdpr/).

 ### Activity

 Any [changes you make](/articles/activity-tracking/#activity-tracking-at-the-domain-level) to your DNS will show here for reference.
-If you make a lot of changes, or want to look back on a change you made a while ago, select View to look it over.
+If you make a lot of changes, or want to review past changes, select View.

 ### DNS